-- Read the story several times. - review, diversity, innovation, ownership, transfer Analyze the words, thinking about the pictures you want the listener to see and the mood you want to create. - Research background and cultural meaning of the story. - Learn the story as a whole and not in fragments, without memorizing it. - Map out the story line: - Beginning: When the characters are introduced, 0 - Body: In which the plot gets to the climax 0 - 0 Resolution: Where the conflicts are solved
+- Read the story several times. - Analyze the words, thinking about the pictures you want the listener to see and the mood you want to create. - Research background and cultural meaning of the story. - Learn the story as a whole and not in fragments, without memorizing it. - Map out the story line: - Beginning: When the characters are introduced, - \circ $\;$ Body: In which the plot gets to the climax $\;$ - Resolution: Where the conflicts are solved